 1. Create pagination with Auto-detect

 If you are building a new task with Webpage Auto-detect, Octoparse automatically scans the web page for web data and pagination links.
 You can have the Auto-detect function enabled in your settings so that the auto-detec process will be initiated automatically every time.

 If Octoparse detects any pagination links on the web page, pagination options will be provided in the Tips panel upon completion of the Auto-detect Process.
-You can click "Check" to see the link detected by Octoparse or click "Edit" to edit the link if it has not been detected correctly.
+You can click Check to see the link detected by Octoparse or click "Edit" to edit the link if it has not been detected correctly.

 As we all know, web pages come in many different forms.
 There will be times when Auto-detect fails to detect pagination links or have the wrong links detected.
 In this case, you can turn to one of the solutions below.